 To help make qualified beneficiaries aware of other coverage options available in the Exchanges, the DOL has updated its model election notice that plans may use to satisfy the requirement to provide the election notice under COBRA.
 (The election notice must be provided to the qualified beneficiaries within 14 days after the plan administrator receives the notice of a qualifying event.)

-The updated COBRA model election notice is available by accessing the following link: model COBRA election notice.
-It is also available on the DOL website at www.dol.gov/ebsa/cobra.html.
+The updated COBRA model election notice is available on the DOL website at www.dol.gov/ebsa/cobra.html.
 Use of the model election notice, appropriately completed, will be considered by the DOL to be good faith compliance with the election notice content requirements of COBRA.

 For More Information

 For more information about this ACA Pathways or about any other health care reform-related provisions, please contact your Burnham Benefits consultant or Burnham Benefits at:

 This ACA Pathways is not intended to be exhaustive nor should any discussion or opinions be construed as legal advice.
 Readers should contact legal counsel for legal advice.